Free-by-cyclic groups are conjugacy separable: Conjugacy separability for polynomial growth

-In order to prove that all free-by-cyclic groups with unipotent monodromies are conjugacy separable, we will induct on the degree of growth and use the following combination theorem of Wilton--Zalesskii:
+In order to prove that all \{finitely generated free\}-by-cyclic groups with unipotent monodromies are conjugacy separable, we will induct on the degree of growth and use the following combination theorem of Wilton--Zalesskii:

 \begin{thm}[Wilton--Zalesskii \cite{WiltonZalesskii2010}] Let $\mathcal{G}$ be a graph of groups with conjugacy separable vertex groups and suppose that the profinite topology on $G = \pi_1(\mathcal{G})$ is efficient.
 Suppose that the following conditions are satisfied for all vertices $v \in V(X)$ and edges $e,f \in E(X)$ that are adjacent to $v$. \begin{enumerate} \item The edge group $\calg_e$ is conjugacy distinguished in $\calg_v$. \item For any $g \in \calg_v$, the double coset $\calg_e g \calg_f$ is separable in $\calg_v$. \item The intersection $\overline{\calg_e} \cap \overline{\calg_f}$ of the closures of $\calg_e$ and $\calg_f$ in the profinite completion of $\calg_v$, is equal to the profinite completion $\widehat{\calg_e \cap \calg_v}$. \item The graph of groups $\mathcal{G}$ is profinitely 2-acylindrical. \end{enumerate} Then $G$ is conjugacy separable. \end{thm}